Salomon Sense Pro 2 Running Shoe Review

 Sense Pro 2 Performance on Trails

 I’ve taken this shoe out on trail runs ranging from easy gravel paths to 1,200 ft of vert over 2-3 miles.
 I tend to run more technical trails with a lot of up and down and I found the Salomon Sense Pro to keep up with my trail runs.
 I’ve found this shoe to really excel when I head out my door to the trail (approximately 3/4 mile).
-I usually weigh 173 lbs, give or take a pound or two, and 6’0 ft tall.
+I usually weigh 173 lbs., give or take a pound or two, and 6’0 ft tall.
 I sometimes feel like I’m a little too big for the shoe, but that is few and far between.

 My overall opinion of the Salomon Sense Pro 2 is that it is a great shoe for what it was designed for.
 For the runner only looking to use this for technical trails, you’ll be disappointed.
 This shoe is meant for lighter trails and a little more level surfaces.
 Since I knew what I was getting into from the moment I opened the box, I have been extremely happy with this trail running shoe.
-For more information, head on over to Salomon.com for more information.
+For more information, head on over to Salomon.com or amazon.com/salomon.